Constellation Selection and Power Control for OFDM-based ISAC: From Theory to Prototype: Analytical Study of the Sensing Performance

 \begin{Pro} The expected sidelobe level can be given by

 \end{Pro} \begin{proof} Please refer to Appendix A. \end{proof}

 Based on Proposition \ref{EISLexpression}, the SINR of sensing receiver signal after receive filtering can be given by

 Based on (\ref{SINRMFexpression}), the SINR is maximized when the kurtosis equals 1.
 Therefore, to enhance performance, one should select as many subcarriers as possible with kurtosis equal to 1, such as those modulated using constant-modulus schemes like QPSK.
-As evident from (\ref{ESLexpression}), the ESL is invariant to any permutation of the subcarrier constellation order, enabling us to exploit this property for sensing and communication optimization.
-Importantly, the reflection coefficient $|\alpha_q|^2$ can be approximated by its expected value $\mathbb{E}[|\alpha_q|^2] = \sigma_{\alpha_q}^2$ to facilitate the analysis, as this parameter can be ignored when maximizing $\mathsf{SINR}_s({\bm{\chi}},\mathbf P)$.
+As evident from (\ref{ESLexpression}), the ESL is invariant to any permutation of the subcarrier constellation order, enabling us to exploit this property for sensing and communication optimization. {{Importantly, since the reflection coefficient $\alpha_q$ is modeled as a zero-mean complex Gaussian random variable, its power $|\alpha_q|^2$ follows an exponential distribution with mean $\mathbb{E}[|\alpha_q|^2]=\sigma_{\alpha_q}^2$.
+In the following performance analysis, we therefore consider the average SINR with respect to the target reflection coefficient.
+Consequently, $|\alpha_q|^2$ can be replaced by its expected value $\sigma_{\alpha_q}^2$.
+Moreover, since this term appears only as a multiplicative constant that is independent of the optimization variables $({\bm{\chi}},\mathbf P)$, it does not affect the maximization of the objective function and can therefore be omitted in the optimization.}}